cbcrg/tcoffee/docs/3DTREE.rst

 Visulizing 3D Conservation
 ------------------------

-This same procedure can be used to visualize either intra-miolecular distance conservation or contact conservation:
+This same procedure can be used to visualize either intra-miolecular distance conservation or contact conservation

 ::
   seq_reformat -in CRD.aln -in2 CRD.template -action +evaluate3D distances -output score_html